hobbies for women in their 30s

 Whether you try out a new restaurant or take your friend/partner, this is a great way to put yourself out there and socialize.

 My favorite thing about eating at a new restaurant is being exposed to different cultures and their foods.
 I enjoy the ambiance, new ideas, and other ways of consuming food.
-Unfortunately, many people need help with eating alone at restaurants.
+Unfortunately, many people need help eating alone at restaurants.
 If this is you, I encourage you to find your favorite cuisine and try it out.

 I learned the most about different ingredients and made my food.
 I became aware of what went into certain dishes and how to alter them for my body.